 Taking a walk around town or planning to head out to the ski hill?
 The Kathmandu is a perfect compadre on either of these endeavors and more!

-For only $90, this is the only stylish faux fur boot option out there but it doesn't carry the best value given its lack of water protection and warmth.
+This is a stylish faux fur boot option, but it doesn't carry the best value given its lack of water protection and warmth.
 If you're in the market for a boot that performs (but sacrifices fashion) for the same price, check out the Kamik Momentum.
 If you're willing to spend a little more, take a look at our Editors' Choice winner, The North Face Shellista Mid II for $140.

 The Northside Kathmandu stands out for its low price and faux fur look.
 Even though it doesn't offer the best in performance, it's still a great apres-ski or around town snowy weather option.